zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 [end of dialog]

-The person who begins our dialogue is an employee o f the grocery store, of the supermarket.
+The person who begins our dialogue is an employee of the grocery store, of the supermarket.
 He's what we would call a “stocker” (s tocker).
 A “stocker” is a person who puts the products, who puts the food ite ms, on the shelves.
 He or she is the person who takes them out of a box and p uts them up in a place where you can see them, take them, and then buy them.

 The stocker says to one of the customers, named Meg , “Can I help you find something?”
 Meg says, “Yes I'm looking for coffee.”
 The stocker says, “That’s on aisle 3.
 Let me show you where it is.”
 “Aisle” (ais le) refers to a passage, a place where you can walk in between two other things.
 In this case, in a grocery store, in a supermarket, you have long shelves and the she lves are arranged so that you can walk in between them in order to find what you need and take it off the shelf.
 That space where you walk, that area where y ou walk, is called an “aisle.”
 Many supermarkets number the aisles so that if you are looking for something – as Meg was looking for coffee – the person can just  tell you where to go.
 “It's on aisle 3.”
 “It's on aisle 4.”
 Then you know exactly where you need to go.